 Terms To Know for Induction Ranges

-- Number of Elements: Refers to the number of separate heating areas on the stovetop.
+- Elements: An “element” is a separate heating area on the stovetop.
 Some induction ovens offer different-sized elements for larger skillets and pots and smaller pans.

-- Capacity: Measured in cubic feet; refers to the internal capacity of the oven.
+- Capacity: Measured in cubic feet, capacity refers to the internal space of the oven.
 A larger capacity means you can accommodate multiple racks or larger dishes.

 Best Overall